Russell Causley: Murderer in first public parole hearing released

 A panel of three parole judges were told how the former aviation engineer had initially been released in 2020 after serving 23 years of a life sentence - but was recalled to jail for breaking his licence conditions.

+The hearing was told he had left his wallet and phone behind, only taking some cash and a towel with him for a trip to a beach in Portsmouth.

+Causley said he was mugged by three men during that trip and spent the night lying on the beach.
+He was later picked up by police and sent back to jail.

-Mrs Packman's daughter had told the BBC she believed the killer should remain behind bars until he admitted what he had done with her remains.
+Mrs Packman's daughter Samantha Gillingham told the BBC she believed the killer should remain behind bars until he admitted what he had done with her remains.

 But the Parole Board ruled Causley, who been an inmate at HMP Lewes, could be managed safely in the community, and the Ministry of Justice later confirmed it would not challenge the decision.